Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 Despite not having the Fluffy attachment, the V11 had slightly better results in the hard floor tests.

-However, the Torque Drive attachment is noisy and can scratch surfaces, especially for build-up on the “Ball” system doubles as the rear wheels.
+However, the Torque Drive attachment is noisy and can scratch surfaces, especially when there is build-up on the “Ball” system, which doubles as the rear wheels.

 If this isn’t a concern, the V11 is an excellent alternative to consider inside homes with carpet and hard surfaces.